LucasDelfino92/morrowindsharp/main.md

 [**Arukinns Better Books and Scrolls**](https://www.nexusmods.com/morrowind/mods/43100)
 Povides high resolution bookcover, bookpage, and scroll textures, which are lacking compared to the rest of the upscaled textures from Morrowind Enhanced Textures.

 > ℹ️ Note that this mod contains lore-unfriendly textures for the books' pages.
-You can easily hide these textures, named **Tx_book_pages_**.
+You can hide these textures, named **Tx_book_pages_**.

 ## AUDIO